-Of the more than 1,330 volcanoes worldwide that have demonstrated activity over many thousands of years, approximately 500 have recent histories of activity, resulting in 55 to 60 eruptions per year (an average of more than one a week).
-However constant seismic monitoring is only available on 174 volcanoes.
+Of the more than 1,300 volcanoes worldwide that have demonstrated activity over many thousands of years, approximately 500 have recent histories of activity, resulting in 55 to 60 eruptions per year (an average of more than one a week).
+However constant scientific monitoring is only available for less than 200 volcanoes.